Quick/Quick/README.md

 [nmb_expect(@"dolphin").to nmb_contain:@"fish"];
 ```

-`Empty` matches if the given array or set contains no elements, or if
+`BeEmpty` matches if the given array or set contains no elements, or if
 the given string is an empty string (`""`):

 ```swift